k1bs/chkmark/README.md

-# chck(mark)
+# chk(mark)

 ![logo](/public/logo-readme.png)

-## What is chck(mark) ?
+## What is chk(mark) ?

-chck(mark) is a note-taking app that makes your life a little bit richer.
+chk(mark) is a note-taking app that makes your life a little bit richer.
 By using markdown, your notes come to life!

 This project will make use of a React/Rails stack, and will use an npm module to assist with the processing of markdown files.